chaseruskin/legoHDL/docs/src/topic_guide/topic_guide.md

 # Topic Guide

-This chapter goes in-depth about how legoHDL works and the key concepts/design choices behind it.
+In this chapter, we go in-depth explaining legoHDL and its major concepts.